slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

 The generation of connected random graphs is non-trivial and important to many applications.
 In particular, it is not easy to sample a connected random graph from the space $\mathcal{G}$ of all connected graphs with uniformity; i.e. without a bias for graphs of a special kind.
-This entry contains two algorithms for sampling random connected graphs.
-Though these algorithms do not overcome a special kind of bias, their complexity is reasonable.
+This entry contains three algorithms for sampling random connected graphs.
+The first two are simple and of reasonable complexity, but biased.
+The third algorithm is more less efficient, but it can be proven that it samples graphs without bias.

 ## Bottom-up approach